-Eastern European Machine Learning (EEML) summer school, previously TMLSS, is a one-week summer school around core topics regarding machine learning and artificial intelligence.
+Eastern European Machine Learning (EEML) summer school is a one-week summer school around core topics regarding machine learning and artificial intelligence.
 The summer school includes both lectures and practical sessions (labs) to improve the theoretical and practical understanding of these topics.
 The school is organised in English and is aimed in particular at graduate students, although it is open to anyone interested in the topic.

 Who we are?

-Razvan Pascanu is a research scientist at DeepMind in London.
-He obtained his bachelor and master degree in Germany, at Jacobs University, and the Ph.D. at Université de Montreal, working with Yoshua Bengio on optimization, recurrent models and deep learning in general.
+Razvan Pascanu is a Research Scientist at Google DeepMind in London.
+He obtained his bachelor and master degree in Germany, at Jacobs University, and the Ph.D. at Université de Montreal, working with Yoshua Bengio on optimization, recurrent models, and deep learning in general.
 His interests range from topics like optimization, neural networks to deep reinforcement learning, continual learning and structured neural networks models.

-Viorica Patraucean is a research scientist at DeepMind in London, working mainly on computer vision-related problems.
+Viorica Patraucean is a Research Scientist at Google DeepMind in London, working mainly on ML models for perception and their evaluation.
 She did her undergrad in computer science and engineering at Military Technical Academy in Bucharest, followed by Master's and Ph.D. at Institut National Polytechnique de Toulouse.
 She then worked as research associate at Ecole Polytechnique Paris and University of Cambridge, focusing on analysis of 3D shapes and videos.

-Every year, we organise the summer school in collaboration with researchers from Eastern Europe.
+Every year, we organise the summer school in different locations from Eastern Europe.

-The 2019 edition is organised in collaboration with Marius Leordeanu and Traian Rebedea from Politehnica University of Bucharest, Elena Burceanu from Bitdefender, and Gabriel Marchidan from IasiAI/Feel IT Services.
+The 2019 edition was organised in person, in collaboration with Marius Leordeanu and Traian Rebedea from Politehnica University of Bucharest, Elena Burceanu from Bitdefender, and Gabriel Marchidan from IasiAI/Feel IT Services.